sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 ```

 The port being exposed to the host (`1001` in the example above) isn't important
 as Hera only cares about the port **inside** the container.
-It just needs to be unique,
+It just needs to be unique
-however, as you can't have duplicates.
+as you can't have duplicates.
 I simply started at 1000 and started counting up.

 Yes, I could probably also just run a container with the `cloudflared` daemon as part of
-each stack, but I didn't see regularly updated image available.
+each stack, but I didn't see a regularly updated image available.

 ## Note About Domains